NagiosEnterprises/nsti/docs/setup.rst

 Setting Up Your MIB Files
 *************************

 MIB stands for Management Information Base and is simply a collection of information.
 OIDs or Object Identifiers uniquely identify objects in a MIB 'tree.'
-To be able to recieve SNMP traps you will have to configure your MIBs so that snmptt can read them with a configuration file.
+To be able to receive SNMP traps you will have to configure your MIBs so that snmptt can read them with a configuration file.

 To do this we are going to use a SNMP Trap Translator called SNMPTTCONVERTMIB, located here::